Las Vegas Drug Crimes Attorney

 - Penalties for drug possession in Nevada can include fines of up to $5,000 ($20,000 if it is a third or subsequent offense) and 1 to 4 years in state prison.

 Possession with intent to sell or distribute: Under NRS statutes 453.337 and 453.338, you can be charged with possession of a controlled substance with intent to sell or distribute if you were found with large amount of drugs, scales, baggies, or large amounts of cash.

 - Penalties for possession with intent to sell or distribute are more serious than simple drug possession charges and can include 1 to 15 years in prison and a fine of up to $20,000, depending on the type of drugs involved and your criminal history.
 If you are a first-time offender, probation may be an option.

-Drug Trafficking: Under NRS statute 453.3385, this is a broad crime that can refer to the possession, manufacture, transportation or sale of controlled substances.
-The crime is categorized as trafficking when the quantity of drugs exceed a certain amount.
+Drug Trafficking: Under NRS statute 453.3385, this is a broad-ranging crime that can also refer to possessing, manufacturing, transporting or selling any controlled substances.
+The offense is categorized as trafficking when the quantities of drugs exceed specified amounts.

 Penalties for Drug Trafficking

 A minimum of 4 grams but less than 14 grams of a controlled substance

 - This is not a probational offense, you may face 1 to 6 years in a State Prison along with a $5,000.00 fine.